hammerheim-game/hammerheim-rules/3-equipment.md

 ### Wyrdstone Pendulum

+[Skaven Heroes Only]
-Pendulums made of wyrdstone can reputedly be used to find even more of the magical stone.
+Pendulums made of wyrdstone can reputedly be used to magnetise Wyrdstone, sucking nearby shards in and clamping them against the Pendulum.
+This makes them excellent getting at shards in those 'hard to reach' places, such as the pockets of a rival.
 Special Rules
-If he was not taken out, the Hero using the Wyrdstone Pendulum may make a Leadership test after the battle.
-If he is successful, you may re-roll any one dice in the Exploration phase.
+A hero with a Wyrdstone Pendulum may pick up any Wyrdstone within 2" as if they had moved into contact with it, even if it is currently being held by another model (including allies).

 ## Magic, Books & Scrolls

 ### Book of the Dead

-This is a book that contains transcripts from the Famous books of Nagash, the Great Necromancer.
-A Model can learn Necromantic Magic with Arcane Lore skill and this book.
-A Necromancer will gain a new spell permanently.
+Functions in the same way as a Tome of Magic, but whoever reads it will learn spells from the Vampire Counts book.

 ### Dispel Scroll
+_(One Use Per Battle)_
 This scroll contains a powerful counter-spell.
 It may be read aloud immediately after an opponent has successfully cast a spell (but before results have been determined) to negate its effects.
 When used roll a D6.
 The enemy spell is cancelled on a roll of 4 or more.
-After one use, the scroll will disintegrate and is useless.

 ### Elven Runestones